 All in all, whether addiction or a mental illness came first, what’s the most important thing to do is to treat both conditions at the same time.
 Drug abstinence is key, and so is mental health treatment.
 By treating both illnesses, and through the assistance of a support group that understands, success is perfectly possible and can lead to a happy, manageable life.

 Are You Struggling with a Dual Diagnosis?

-It’s one thing to be struggling with an addiction problem, but it is a whole other thing to be suffering from mental illness as well.
+It’s one thing to be struggling with an addiction problem, but it is an entirely different thing to be suffering from mental illness as well as drug abuse.
 As scary, intense, and painful as it all may be, a dual diagnosis is not impossible to treat!